arnifreyrm/Online-GMM/README.md

     - dist_shift_remove_gaus.npy: contains the 1D drifting dataset but with 1 Gaussian distribution generating less data points at the second half of the dataset.
     - Gaussian_blobs_drift.npy: contains the 2D drifting dataset with each Gaussian distribution having a velocity when generating the data points (i.e., the distribution is moving when generating data points).
     - shuffled.npy: shuffled data points from a 1D Gaussian distribution.

+- folder *notebooks_old*: Contains some old notebooks throughout the implementation of our algorihms or generation of old datasets, but they are no longer used.

 - folder *functions*: contains functions to generate each dataset and to plot graphs, including the loss plot and the trace of a algorithm's outputted centers after each data point.